domi413/SwitchTube-Downloader/README.md

 1. **Download the binary**: Visit the [releases page](https://github.com/domi413/SwitchTube-Downloader) to obtain the appropriate binary for your operating system (Linux, MacOS, Windows).

-2. **Make executable**: After downloading, ensure the binary is executable by running:
+2. **Make executable**: After downloading, ensure the binary is executable.
+For Linux and MacOS, run:

    ```bash
    chmod +x switch-tube-downloader
    ```

 3. **Usage**: Run `./switch-tube-downloader` to access the help menu, which provides clear guidance on available commands.